DrMSAbdullahi/GenPath-PPH/README.md

 # GenPath-PPH: Gene ExpressioN and PATHway network integration using Persistent Path Homology

 This is a supplementary material for codes used in the paper:
-Abdullahi et al., "GenPath-PPH: Integrating Gene Expression and Pathway Networks via Persistent Path Homology Enhances Detection of Disease-Relevant Pathways", submitted to Journal of Applied and Computational Topology.
+Abdullahi et al., "GenPath-PPH: Integrating Gene Expression and Pathway Networks via Persistent Path Homology Enhances Detection of Disease-Relevant Pathways", submitted to Journal of Applied and Computational Topology, 2025.

 ## Table of Contents